Visiting Canyonlands National Park in September

 Canyonlands Weather in September

-The weather isn’t as hot at Canyonlands National Park in the fall, compared to the summer.
-The average highs in September are 88 and the lows are 55 degrees Fahrenheit.
+The Canyonlands National Park weather in September isn’t as hot as the summer months.
+The average highs are 88 and the lows are 55 degrees Fahrenheit.
 The morning temperatures are just right for hiking, biking and exploring the park!

 Is September a Good Time to Visit Canyonlands?

-Here’s a list of things to do at Canyonlands National Park, with tips for visiting in September!
+Here’s a list of Canyonlands National Park fall activities, with tips for visiting in September!

 You’ll find exhibits, book and map sales, backcountry permits, picnic area, and general information.
 Water is available here year-round.